frederic-perez/AmE-dictionary/data/idioms.md

 __pay (one’s) last respects__ To show or express one’s respect for someone who has died, especially by attending their funeral, wake, memorial service, etc. _Anyone who wishes to pay their last respects to my husband is welcome to do so at the viewing this Saturday, from 10 AM to 4 PM._
 __pay dirt__ Something very, particularly, or abundantly valuable or useful, especially that which has been discovered after a long or arduous search.
 Used especially in the phrase “hit/strike pay dirt.” _I was combing through books in the library for hours trying to find material for my thesis, when finally I hit pay dirt with an old collection of literary criticisms from the 1970s._
 __pay homage (to someone or something)__ :two::hammer:
+__pay it forward__ To perform some act of kindness for someone else after being the recipient of such an act oneself. _Treat people with generosity and kindness.
+Chances are, they’ll pay it forward and be kind to others, too._
 __pay the price__ To suffer the consequences for doing something or risking something. _Oh, my head!
 I am paying the price for drinking too much last night._
 __pay through the nose (for something)__ :three::hammer:
 __pearl jam__ _Syn_ man batter, semen, come, man juice